 Beach and placid waters aside, Cuba is not a country with an ample stock of entertainment for children.
 But what the country lacks in amenities, it makes up for in enthusiasm.
 By and large Cubans love children and welcome them everywhere, and having a kid or two in tow is often a passport to seeing a hidden side of Cuban social life.
 Practically speaking you’ll be able to find things like nappies in the department stores of bigger towns and some of the hotel shops, though the quality might not be what you’re used to.
 Baby wipes and nappy bags are less common so it’s wise to bring your own.
 To get hold of baby food you may need to visit the larger supermarkets.
 The only milk widely available is UHT.

-Public toilets are scarce in Cuba, and there are few places with dedicated baby-changing facilities.
+Public toilets are scarce in Cuba, and there are few places with dedicated baby-changing facilities – hand-washing facilities can be patchy so antibacterial hand wipes are useful.

 Eating out, children are made very welcome pretty much everywhere.
 Children’s menus are on the rise but generally still scarce.
 Places with high chairs are similarly rare – most children sit on their parents’ laps.
 Discreet breastfeeding in public is fine.